lgreski/cleaningdata/README.md

 Specifically, as outlined in the course project instructions, participants must develop an R script called *run_analysis.R* that:
   1. Merges the separate training and test data files to create one data set.
-  2. Eliminate all measurements other than means and standard deviations from the measurement data, which includes 561 different measurements taken on the smartphone.
+  2. Eliminate all measurements other than means and standard deviations from the measurement data, which contains 561 different measurements taken on the smartphone.
   3. Create descriptive activity names to name each activity in the data set.
   4. Label all variables in the data set with descriptive variable names.
   5. Create an output data file from the result of steps 1 - 4, an independent tidy data set that contains the average of each variable for each activity.